zwpku/colvars-finder/docs/math_backgrounds.rst

 identity map, and :math:`g` is the map that we want to learn by training neural networks.

-In the training tasks of :mod:`colvarsfinder.core`, :math:`r` is specified in the input parameter as the preprocessing layer using the package `MolANN <http:/github.com/zwpku/molann>`__, and :math:`g` corresponds to (part of) the neural network model that is to be trained.
+In the training tasks of :mod:`colvarsfinder.core`, :math:`r` is specified in the input parameter as the preprocessing layer which is a PyTorch neural network module, and :math:`g` corresponds to (part of) the neural network model that is to be trained.

 .. _loss_autoencoder: